Water Saver Technologies is an Eco-Friendly Company Water Saving Products and Green Building Products A Gray Water System for Recycling Sink Water

 4. Who Should Install the System?

 A. Installation of The AQUS® system is similar to installing a new toilet and/or an over-the-stove microwave oven.
 If a person is comfortable installing either or both of these appliances then they would be comfortable installing the AQUS®.
-We believe that most end users will engage a certified plumber to perform the installation.
+However, we recommend a certified plumber to perform the installation.

 5. Is the System Certified in the Plumbing Code?